 The course fees paid by matriculated students* are for the provision of tuition, supervision, academic services and facilities by the University (including your department or faculty) and the colleges, but do not include residential or other living costs.

 Up to and including the academic year 2018/19, separate figures have been published on the university website for university fees and for college fees: the total payable is the sum of these two figures.
 From the academic year 2019/20, course fees for matriculated students are published as a single figure.
 This change is intended to ensure that the total level of fees payable is in all cases completely clear.
-Home/EU undergraduate and PGCE students can access a tuition fee loan from the UK government to cover their course fee in full.
+Home/Republic of Ireland undergraduate and PGCE students can access a tuition fee loan from the UK government to cover their course fee in full.

 The course fees you pay include your fees for both University and college services and are divided between the University (including your department or faculty) and your college on a formula basis.
 More details are available from the Student Fees Team on request.